netlify/gotrue/README.md

-# GoTrue - User mangament for APIs
+# GoTrue - User management for APIs

 GoTrue is a small open-source API written in golang, that can act as a self-standing API service for handling user registration and authentication for JAM projects.